St Bernard's Hospital, Hanwell: Foundation

-The 1808 Act was passed to empower county Justices of the Peace (JPs) to construct asylums financed out of the local rates, which proved very unpopular.
+The County Asylums Act 1808 was passed to empower county justices of the peace (JPs) to construct asylums financed out of the local rates, which proved very unpopular.
 As JPs faced annual re-election, they often met resistance to this policy.
 The cost of keeping lunatics in jails and workhouses had previously been charged to their parish of birth, and continued indefinitely as there was no attempt to cure them.
-To make matters worse, the Corn Laws kept food prices high while the Enclosure Act of 1813 removed the right of poor people to use the common lands to support themselves, causing added mental distress to the already impoverished.
+To make matters worse, the Corn Laws kept food prices high while the Hanwell Inclosure Act 1813 53 Geo.
+3. c.
+6 Pr.) removed the right of poor people to use the common lands to support themselves, causing added mental distress to the already impoverished.

 Concern grew about the disproportionate number of lunatics in Middlesex.
 The local judiciary (before whom the lunatics would have appeared charged with various offences or running amok) decided on 15 November 1827 to exercise their powers and build an asylum.
-In the following year Parliament recognised the barriers to asylum building (mostly financial) and passed the 1828 Metropolitan Commissioners in Lunacy Act to ensure the 1808 Acts was enforced.
+In the following year Parliament recognised the barriers to asylum building (mostly financial) and passed the Metropolitan Commissioners in Lunacy Act 1828 to ensure the County Asylums Act 1808 was implemented.

 Work on the new asylum at Hanwell started in 1829.
 Most of the land – 44 acre – was purchased from the Earl of Jersey.
 The building contractor was William Cubitt, who completed the work to a tight budget of £64,000.

 The architect was William Alderson.
 His neo-classical design consisted of a central octagonal 'panopticon' tower with a basement and two other floors.
 The windows are tall with semicircular bonded gauge brick arches at the top.
 There were two wings of one basement and just one other floor in the form of a west–east corridor.

 Both wings turn north, and each terminates at its own panopticon tower, which again has a basement and two floors; the overall building forms three sides of a square.
 The east side of the central tower was intended for the male patients and the west for the females.
 With germ theory beginning to be developed around this time, spreading the wards out in this manner was thought to help reduce the spread of infections.